annwyl/crystal-lang-imap/README.md

 Small imap library written after the RFC 3501 standard for personal use.
 Only working over ssl, couple commands missing, only minor error handling, no logging, fetch returns unformatted response...

-Pretty much made for personal use so its very work in progress.
+Pretty much made for personal use so its very work in progress, but it's getting worked on.
-No tests written so far.
+Couple of tests written.

 ## Installation